pulp/pulp_python/docs/installation.rst

 User Setup
 ==========

-All REST API examples below use `httpie <https://httpie.org/doc>`__ to perform the requests.
+All workflow examples use the Pulp CLI.
+Install and setup from PyPI:

 .. code-block:: bash

-    machine localhost
-    login admin
-    password admin
+    pip install pulp-cli[pygments] # For color output pulp config create -e
+    pulp status # Check that CLI can talk to Pulp

 If you configured the ``admin`` user with a different password, adjust the configuration accordingly.
-If you prefer to specify the username and password with each request, please see ``httpie`` documentation on how to do that.
+If you prefer to specify the username and password with each request, please see ``Pulp CLI`` documentation on how to do that.

 Install ``pulpcore``